davidjbradshaw/iframe-resizer/README.md

 ## Bower

-This library can be install via the [Bower](http://bower.io) front-end package management system.
+This library can be installed via the [Bower](http://bower.io) front-end package management system.

     bower instal iframe-resizer